Sunday, 27 March 2016

 Friday, 4 March 2016

-German Naval Officers at Ostend Presiding over a Submarine, 1918
+German Naval Officers at Ostend Presiding Over a Submarine, 1918

 German Submarine with Navy Crewmen on Deck, Ostend, 1918